Counting Insights Vol 1.2 Applications of Pigeon-Hole Principle

 A natural question to ask is, why does the remainder repeat?

-Theorem 2. is rational has repeating decimal expansion.
+Theorem 2. r is rational r has repeating decimal expansion.

-Let for some and .
-Without loss of generality, we can assume .
+Let rQr=mn for some m,nZ and n0.
+Without loss of generality, we can assume n>0.

-By division algorithm, for every integers with unique integers and such that , where .
+By division algorithm, for every integers m,n with n>0, unique integers q and r such that m=q×n+r, where r<n.

-If , we have repeating zeros in decimal expansions.
+If r=0, we have repeating zeros in decimal expansions.

-any map can’t be -.
-Hence at least one non-zero value of repeats itself in the next steps of long division.
+any map f:AB can’t be 1-1.
+Hence at least one non-zero value of r repeats itself in the next n steps of long division.

-If the repeating list of digits has length and begins digits to the right of decimal, then
+If the repeating list of digits has length k and begins j digits to the right of decimal, then

-Clearly RHS is an integer and () is also an integer
+Clearly RHS is an integer and (10j+k 10k) is also an integer

 Note: Decimal expansion of irrational numbers grows indefinitely without repetition, because they are NOT ratio of two integers.